 Some funding fishhooks

 Some business financing options might not be available to you.

 If you’re fresh off the blocks, traditional lenders might be reluctant to take a chance on you.
 They can’t see your past performance or judge your skill at running a business.
-And if you have no assets to put up as security, it will be difficult to get a large loan.
+And if you have no assets to put up as collateral, it will be difficult to get a large loan.

 Don’t give up though.
 There are a range of business funding options available, and being clear on your needs will help you find the right match.